skanzajamal/Currency_Converter/README.md

 # Application Features:

  -  Convert amount from one currency to other
  -  Maintain history for each conversion
- -  In memory Database
+ -  MariaDb Database
- -  communication between Front-end and Back-end through REST-API
+ -  Communication between Front-end and Back-end through REST-API

 # Technologies: